-A Pathway to Achieve Sustainable Long Term Care
+A Pathway to Achieve Sustainable Palliative Care in Long Term Care

 Improving Quality of Life for People Dying in Long Term Care Homes was a five-year comparative case study research (2008-2013) involving four long term care homes in Ontario.
 It was funded by the Social Science and Humanities Research Council and conducted by the Quality Palliative Care in Long Term Care Alliance that consisted of researchers, long term care homes and community health and social service organizations.